The factory inside your child’s head

 Newborns start out with some wonderful gifts.
 Their radiant skin and adoring eyes win over everyone who comes in contact with them and their first smile is a milestone in every parent’s life they won’t ever forget.
 However, some of the real miracles in your infant are taking place inside those perfect little heads where the brain cells your child is born with are laying the foundations for learning and development.

 And there are literally billions of them.
 They are free floating at first, waiting for the library of experiences your child will go through in his or her life to make connections between them.
-That’s why it’s important to understand how critical your role is in shaping those experiences—right from the very first time your new son or daughter makes eye contact and sets the little factory in their heads in motion building these toddler brainbridges called synapses that will lay the foundation for how they think and act well into adulthood.
+That’s why it’s important to understand how critical your role is in shaping those experiences—right from the very first time your new son or daughter makes eye contact and sets the little factory in their heads in motion building these bridges called synapses that will lay the foundation for how they think and act well into adulthood.

 Those little brains are impatient to get started too.
 Scientists and experts tell us that your infant’s brain will develop faster from birth to age three than at any other time and of course that means you’ll need to start feeding them with a rich and nurturing environment right from the moment you first meet.